trulia/hologram/README.md

 * **title**: The title to display in the documents
-* **category**: This is the broad category for the component, all components in the same category will be displayed on a single page in Hologram's output (e.g. anything with the category "Base CSS" will end up on a page called base_css.html).
+* **category**: This is the broad category for the component, all components in the same category will be written to the same page.
+  (Usually named the same as the category but with spaces replaced with underscores and lower cased).
-* **name**: This is used for organizing components, by assigning a name a component can be referenced in another component as a **parent**.
+* **name**: This is used for grouping components, by assigning a name a component can be referenced in another component as a parent.
 * **parent**: Optional.
 If this is set the current component will be displayed as a section within the parent's documentation.

 ###Documentation Assets

-Typically you'll want to have your own header and footer.
-T

-TBD
+The documentation assets folder contains the html, css, js and images you'll need for making your style guide look beautiful.
+Hologram doesn't pay too much attention to what is in here as it is intended to be custom for your style guide.
+It does look for two files called header.html and footer.html.
+These are html fragments that will be used when creating a new category page. `header.html` will be copied to the beginning to the page and `footer.html` will be copied to the bottom of the page.
+This gives you control of how you will navigate your docs and lets you include any css, disclaimer text, and whatever else you need on each page.

 ## Contributing

-TBD

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)